fusiongyro/lbac/tutor8.md

      simple without having to resort to automatic  translation of the grammar.

 We have taken  a  vastly  different  approach in this series.
 We started with a clean sheet  of  paper,  and  developed techniques that work in the context that  we  are in; that is, a single-user PC  with  rather  ample CPU power and RAM space.
-We have limited ourselves to reasonable grammars that  are easy to parse, we have used the instruction set of the CPU to advantage, and we have not concerned ourselves with efficiency.
-THAT's why it's been easy.
+We have limited ourselves to reasonable grammars that  are easy to parse, we have used the instruction set of the CPU to advantage, and we have not concerned ourselves with efficiency.  _That's_ why it's been easy.

 Does this mean that we are forever doomed  to  be  able  to build only toy compilers?
 No, I don't think so.
 As I've said, we can